MicroStrategy/rest-api-docs/docs/common-workflows/manage-table-objects/retrieve-a-prompt-of-an-sap-hana-table.md

 ---
-title: Workflow Samples - Retrieve a Prompt of an SAP HANA Table With Input Parameters
+title: Workflow samples - Retrieve a prompt of an SAP HANA table with input parameters
-sidebar_label: Retrieve a Prompt of an SAP HANA Table
+sidebar_label: Retrieve a prompt of an SAP HANA table
 description: You can use REST APIs to retrieve a prompt of a table through the Modeling service, if you have read access to the table.
 ---